-The company had no capital commitments at 1 January 2022 or 2 January 2021.
+The company had no capital commitments at 31 December 2022 or 1 January 2022.

 10. Controlling party

 The smallest group of undertakings for which consolidated group accounts, which include the company, have been drawn up is headed by Hilco London Limited.
 Hilco London Limited has the same registered office as the company.